thalla2/kill-openvpn-clients/README.md

 Requirements:

 - OpenVPN community edition
-- The 'management' option turned on in server.conf [root@vpn:/root]$ grep management /etc/openvpn/server/server.conf
+- The 'management' value defined on in OpenVPN's server.conf with port 7505
-  management 127.0.0.1 7505
-  [root@vpn:/root]$
 - nc

 Install: